castletown isle of man

 What: Laxey Wheel, Douglas Castle, Snaefell Mountain Railway, Norman Wisdom Statue at the Gaiety Theatre, Electric Railway, Tower of Refuge, Snaefell Summit, Horse-drawn Tram, Douglas Bay at daybreak.

-Country counter: +0 Country (United Kingdom Crown Dependency).
+Country counter: Not applicable (United Kingdom Crown Dependency)

 Illnesses or mishaps: Ending up on the top of a cold and windswept Snaefell Mountain without so much as a coat to keep me warm.